bkeelapudi/Blender-MCP-workshop/REAL_ASSET_CREATOR_SUMMARY.md

 - **Comprehensive Documentation** - Complete integration and usage guides
 - **Real 3D Asset Creation** - Actual viewable assets created in Blender
 - **Professional Quality Output** - Studio-quality materials and lighting

-### 🚀 **Ready for Production**
-The Real Asset Creator Application is **production-ready** and successfully creates actual 3D assets in Blender using your MCP server.
-All components are working, tested, and documented.

 ---

 ## 🎮 **Start Creating Real 3D Assets Now!**